 In the event of a fire, it is important to evacuate people as quickly as possible from the premises.
-Escape routes in a building should be designed so that people can escape quickly enough to ensure that they are not placed in any danger from fire.
-The time available will depend on a number of factors, including how quickly the fire is detected and the alarm raised, the number of escape routes available, the nature of the occupants and the speed of fire growth.
-For simplicity, the travel distances in Part 2, Table 2 on page 81 take these factors into account.
+Escape routes in a building should be designed so that people can escape quickly enough to ensure they are not placed in any danger from fire.
+The time available will depend on a number of factors, including, how quickly the fire is detected and the alarm raised, the number and widths of escape routes available, the nature of the occupants (e.g. age or mobility) and the speed of fire growth.
+For simplicity the travel distances in Part 2, Table 2 on page 95 take these factors into account.
 Part 2, Section 4.1 will help you decide the level of risk in your premises for escape purposes.